Moira Lister

 Moira Lister Gachassin-Lafite, Viscountess of Orthez (6 August 1923 – 27 October 2007) was a South African-British film, stage and television actress and writer.

 Early life

-Born in Cape Town to Major James Lister and Margaret (née Hogan), Lister was educated at the Parktown Convent of the Holy Family in Johannesburg.
+Lister was born in Cape Town to Major James Lister and Margaret (née Hogan), and educated at the Parktown Convent of the Holy Family in Johannesburg.
 She studied theatre under Anna Romain Hoffman, who, along with her husband Arthur Hoffman, founded The Johannesburg Repertory Theatre.

 Career

 Lister began her acting career on stage in South Africa and then went on to act in the London theatre at the age of 18.
 Lister began working in films in 1943, and appeared in a number of films over several decades.
 The most notable of these being for Ealing Studios, such as Another Shore (1948), A Run for Your Money (1949), Pool of London (1951) and The Cruel Sea (1953).
 She starred in Peter Ustinov's long-running 1951 play The Love of Four Colonels in the West End.

 She had a regular role in the first series of the BBC radio comedy Hancock's Half Hour in 1954–55, and was also one of the girlfriends in A Life of Bliss starring George Cole as David Bliss, a perpetual bachelor.
 She played Felicity Willow in BBC Radio's comedy Mr Willow's Wife.

 She starred in the BBC television series The Whitehall Worrier and The Very Merry Widow from 1967 to 1968.
 (Later series of this programme were titled The Very Merry Widow — and How!)
 Lister also appeared on various other British TV series such as Danger Man and The Avengers ("The See-Through Man", 1967).
 In 1980, she made a guest appearance as a film star in the sitcom Only When I Laugh.

 She was the subject of This Is Your Life in 1971 when she was surprised by Eamonn Andrews.

 Lister was still performing until three years before her death, touring with her one-woman show about Noël Coward.
 She belonged to the British Catholic Stage Guild.